saostad/node-typescript-starter/README.md

 ## Functionalities

 - pre-configured to publish or create npm module
+- pre-configured to scan for vulnerabilities before publish to registry
 - pre-configured to git tag the commit at publish time
 - pre-configured to generate changelog.md file after each publish
 - pre-configured to run tests with jest